molinfo-vienna/AutoSOM/README.md

 The `TYPE` indicates whether the input data contains SMILES of InChIs.
 Please choose between `smiles` and `inchi`.

-The `FILTER_SIZE` indicates the maximum number of heavy atoms tolerated in both substrate and metabolite prior to running redox matching or MCS matching.
+The `FILTER_SIZE` indicates the maximum number of heavy atoms tolerated in both substrate and metabolite prior to running some MCS matching operations.
 The default value is 45.
-The lower the value, the more reactions are filtered out, and the faster the algorithm runs.
+The lower the value, the faster the algorithm runs, but the more reactions are filtered out.

 The `-e` flag controls the strategy for annotating ester hydrolyses.
 Per default, SOMAN annotates ester hydrolyses with the same logic as dealkylation reactions (on the alkyl C-atom).
 If the -e argument is set, the annotation is on the carbonyl C-atom, which is consistent with the MetaQSAR data set.